Marina Mokhnatkina

-Marina Yuryevna Mokhnatkina (Марина Юрьевна Мохнаткина; née Kormiltseva, born 12 May 1988) is a sambo competitor and mixed martial artist.
+Marina Yuryevna Mokhnatkina (Марина Юрьевна Мохнаткина; née Kormiltseva, born 12 May 1988) is a Russian sambo competitor and mixed martial artist.
 Mokhnatkina is a six-time world champion and two-time European champion in sambo.
 She is also an eight-time Russian champion in sambo.
 She previously competed in Bellator MMA and Professional Fighters League.
 (PFL).

 She was previously married to sambist and mixed martial artist Mikhail Mokhnatkin.
 She is now married to UFC heavyweight Serghei Spivac.

 Mixed martial arts career

 Bellator MMA

 Marina made her Bellator debut against Janay Harding on March 29, 2019 at Bellator 219.
 She lost the bout via unanimous decision.

 Marina was scheduled to face Jessica Borga on December 10, 2020 at Bellator 254.
 The bout was cancelled for unknown reasons.

 Marina faced Amanda Bell on June 11, 2021 at Bellator 260.
 She won the bout via unanimous decision.

 Professional Fighters League

 On July 15, 2021, Marina announced that her contract with Bellator had expired and she signed with the PFL.

 Marina was scheduled to face Kaitlin Young on August 19, 2021 at PFL 8.
 After Young was scratched from the bout, Marina was scheduled against Claudia Zamora.
 She won the fight by unanimous decision.